DataDog/integrations-core/haproxy/README.md

 The HAProxy check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your HAProxy servers.

 If you need the newest version of the HAProxy check, install the `dd-check-haproxy` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 Make sure that stats are enabled on your HAProxy configuration.
 See [this post for guidance on doing this](https://www.datadoghq.com/blog/how-to-collect-haproxy-metrics/).